Credential Form to be an Archon

-Candidates who are passionate in their desire to serve the needs of the Ecumenical Patriarchate, and fight for its religious freedom, may do so by the Candidate Application Form.
-A candidate's application must be endorsed by their Hierarch, Priest, a Nominating Archon and an Endorsing Archon.
+Candidates who are passionate in their desire to serve the needs of the Ecumenical Patriarchate, and fight for its religious freedom, may do so by the Candidate Credentials Form.
+A candidate's form must be endorsed by their Hierarch, Priest, a Nominating Archon and an Endorsing Archon.

 Article IX, Section 3 of the Bylaws of the Order of St. Andrew specifies that a candidate must possess the following qualifications:

 - He is a citizen and permanent resident of the United States.

 - He is a practicing and devout Orthodox Christian and a member in good standing of his local Church.

 - He has demonstrated love, devotion and support to the Ecumenical Patriarchate and its institutions.

 - By his deeds and record, he has demonstrated support, devotion and sustained service to his local parish.

 - He has never been convicted of any crime and enjoys the unqualified respect and high regard of his fellow parishioners.

 - He has demonstrated leadership qualities and achieved success in his chosen field of endeavor.